Order: Passeriformes Family: Fringillidae Status: Breeding in Madeira

 A typical bird for picnic tables in forestry areas in Madeira where it is normally tame.
 Its flight is direct, quite quick and undulating.
 During the flight it momentarily glides with wings closed.

-This endemic subspecies of the European Chaffinch is only found in Madeira island, at rather high altitude, being absent from the other islands in the archipelago.
+This endemic species (previously known as a subspecies of the European Chaffinch) is only found in Madeira island, at rather medium to high altitudes, being absent from the other islands in the archipelago.

 Wingspan: 25 - 28 cm (Hume, 2002)